DanKru44/pongwars_Cpp_Copperspice/README.md

 ## Compilation
-I used ubuntu inside the wsl to create this code and programm.

 To compile this programm you need to follow these steps:

 1. Export the CopperSpice-library root to a shell variable.